Alexa Knierim: 2021–2022 season: Beijing Olympics and World Champions

 Knierim/Frazier skated strongly at the Cranberry Cup International, where they won the silver medal behind Russian pair Evgenia Tarasova and Vladimir Morozov.
-Their score of 205.87 was a new international personal best.
+Their total score of 205.87 was a new international personal best.
 In September, they won the gold medal at the John Nicks Pairs Challenge, an ISU international competition in New York City.
 They placed 1st in both segments of the competition with two strong programs and earned all new personal best scores.
 Their total score of 212.55 was the highest score a U.S. pair has ever achieved under an international judging panel.

 In their first Grand Prix event of the season, 2021 Skate America, Knierim/Frazier placed fourth and narrowly missed the podium, just 2.56 points behind reigning World bronze medalists Boikova/Kozlovskii.
 They were fifth in the short program after Frazier fell out of his triple jump.
 They placed second in the free skate with a strong performance, earning a new personal best score and surpassing their own record for the highest score a U.S. pair has ever earned under the current international judging system.
 At their second Grand Prix event, the 2021 Internationaux de France, the pair won the bronze medal.
 They were narrowly fourth in the short program, 1.69 points behind Canadians James/Radford, and then delivered a strong free skate to overtake the Canadians and place third in that segment just 0.59 points behind the second place Russian pair.
 They then competed at a Challenger event, 2021 Golden Spin of Zagreb, where they placed second in the short program, just 0.51 out of first place.
 After an uncharacteristically shaky free skate, they finished fifth overall.